tcolgate/godinstall/README.md

 ## Mis(sing)-Features

+- The signing key for the repository is stored in plain text in the blob store.
+  It is not retrievable using the service, but could be found on disk.
+This will bre remedied soon. (fix should be in the next release)
+- Config editing is currently not supported, set the defaults at start-up and createa a ewn repository, this will be changed soon (fix should be in the next release)
+- The objects in the blob store should be fairly stable now, some changes may still be needed (I may swap them over to protobufs for future proofing, they are gob right now)
+- Not all the api calls have cli tools at present (fix should be in the next release)
+- No API docuementation at this time,
 - Content-?, Trnslations not  currently handled
 - Only a single component(main) is populated at present
 - Package name + version + arch must be unique accross all componenets in a repository (not merely main + other)
-- The objects in the blob store should be fairly stable now, some changes may still be needed
 - Changes files are the basic unit of version control.
 All architectures for a package must be included in one changes file at present.
 Repeated upgrades of changes files for the same package name and version will be ignored